 What to Wear in Maine in the Summer

 I should start this by saying that I’m not fancy.
-Most of the time in the summer, you’ll find me in khaki shorts or thrift store jeans (on their last leg), a tank top, and my worn-out Clark’s flip flops.
+Most of the time in the summer, you’ll find me in linen shorts or thrift store jeans (on their last leg), a tank top, and my worn-out Clark’s flip flops.
 Every once in awhile I remember that makeup is an option…and oh yeah, I have some random pieces of jewelry buried somewhere, right?

 Maybe all of this speaks to the fact that Mainers are pretty down-to-earth, or maybe it’s just me who’s overly casual.
 So while I won’t pretend to give you fashion advice, I can tell you what to pack for your Maine summer vacation and how to prepare for the weather—feel free to translate it to your own standard of fashion.

 Whether you’re heading inland for a week at the lake or exploring the rocky coast, here are some tips on what to wear in Maine in the summer.

 My biggest tip is to be prepared for anything from chilly to hot temperatures—sometimes in the same day!
 As I’m writing this, I’m getting ready to head to Maine for a week in the height of summer, and I fully intend to pack a sweatshirt, long sleeve t-shirt, jeans, hiking pants, a windbreaker or fleece jacket (this L.L.
 Bean fleece is about as classic as it gets), as well as shorts and tank tops.

 Whether you’re hiking, heading out on the water, or spending the day strolling a coastal village, be prepared with layers.